FreeCodeCampOKC/hacktoberfest-project-ideas/README.md

 ## Forem Repo
 This is the repo to the Forem codebase, the platform that powers dev.to.
 It has a Rails backend, and is currently transitioning to a Preact-first frontend.
 Multiple opportunities to contribute to this open source software.
 [Forem repo](https://github.com/forem/forem)

+## New Techlahoma Member Onboarding
+An idea to have a site to point to for new members that find their way to Techlahoma.
+Some kind of link like onboarding.fccokc.com which would be a semi-interactive walkthrough of the various resources and services we use.
+Intro to how to get on Slack and how to find channels, Meetup.com, etc.

 ## Have an idea?
 Add it here!
 If you have an idea you'd like to work on, feel free to add it here!
 To do so: